Deactivate automatic capitalization

 Most browser automatically capitalize text input elements, which is convenient most of the time.

-This can create problems when case matters, such as password fields, recovery codes, or other values.
+This can create problems when case matters, such as password fields, validation codes, or other values.

 Use the autocapitalize